 Policy No. 103.
-1 KEYSTON E OAKS SCHOOL DISTRICT Section PROGRAM S Poli Cy KEYSTONE OAKS Title IMINATION - STUDENTS ABILITIES Gui de schools Adopted FEBRUARY 7 16, 2016 Revised JUNE 19, 20 MARCH 20.
-POLICY NO. NONDISCRIMINATION - QU WITH DISABI JALIFIED ST UDENTS Section 1 Purpose The Board declares it to be the policy of this District to ensure that all district programs and practices are free from discrimination against all qualified students with disabilities.
-The Board recognizes its responsibility to provide academic and nonacademic services and programs equally to students with and without disabilities.22 PA Code 4.4, 12.1.12.4, 15.1 et seq.29 U.S.C.
-794 42 U.S.C.
-12101 et seq.
-12.1.
+1 KEYSTON E OAKS SCHOOL DISTRICT Section PROGRAM S Poli Policy KEYSTONE OAKS Title NONDISCRIMINATIO QUALIFED STUDENT WITH DISABILITIES STUDENTS Gui de schools Adopted FEBRUARY 7 16, 2016 Revised JUNE 19, 20 MARCH 20.
+POLICY NO. NONDISCRIMINATION - QU WITH DISABI JALIFIED ST UDENTS Section 1 Purpose The Board declares it to be the policy that all district programs and practice discrimination against all qualified st The Board recognizes its responsibilit nonacademic services and programs without disabilities.
+The District shall provide to each quad disability enrolled in the District, witt person in parental relationparent/guad public education (FAPE).
+This include and related aids, services, or accomment to afford each qualified student with opportunity to participate in and obtate educational programs and extracurrice discrimination, to the same extent as disability, consistent with federal and The Board encourages students and prelationparents/guardians who believe to discrimination or harassment to pre- incidents to designated employees. es are free from sudents with dis ity to provide ac- equally to stude alified student w hout cost to the rdian, a free and des provision of nodations which a disability equa in the benefits cular activities w each student w d state laws and persons in paren- e they have bee abilities. cademic and ents with and with a e student or d appropriate f education n are needed al from without ithout a regulations.
+22 PA Code 4.4, 12.1.
 12.4, 15.1 et seq.
 29 U.S.C.
 794 42 U.S.C.
 12101 et seq.
 28 CFR Part 35, 36 34 CFR Part 104 Pol.
 103

 POLICY NO. 103.1 NONDISCRIMINATION - QUALIFIED STUDENTS WITH DISABILTIES The Board directs that complaints of discrimination or harassment shall be investigated promptly, and corrective or preventative action be taken for substantiated allegations.
-Confidentiality Confidentiality of all parties, witnesses, the allegation, the filing of a complaint and the investigation shall be maintained, consistent with the $Ddistrict's$ legal and investigative obligations.
+Confidentiality Confidentiality of all parties, witnesses, the allegation, the filing of a complaint and the investigation shall be maintained, consistent with the \underline{D} district's legal and investigative obligations.
 Retaliation The District shall not intimidate, threaten, coerce, discriminate or retaliate against any individual for the purpose of interfering with any right or privilege secured by this policy.
 Section 2 Definitions Qualified student with a disability - a student who has a physical or mental disability which substantially limits or prohibits participation in or access to an aspect of the district's educational programs, nonacademic services or extracurricular activities.
 22 PA Code 15.2 42 U.S.C.
 12102 Section 504 Team - a group of individuals who are knowledgeable about the student, the meaning of the evaluation data and the placement options for the student.
 This could include, as appropriate, documentation or input from classroom teachers, counselors, psychologists, school nurses, outside care providers and the student's persons in parental relationparents/guardians .
 22 PA Code 15.1 et seq.
 34 CFR Part 104 Section 504 Service Agreement (Service Agreement) - an individualized plan for a qualified student with a disability which sets forth the specific related aids, services, or accommodations needed by the student, which shall be implemented in school, in transit to and from school, and in all programs and procedures, so that the student has equal access to the benefits of the school's educational programs, nonacademic services, and extracurricular activities.
 22 PA Code 15.7